 Best Propane Mosquito Fogger Of Choice

 Burgees has been owning the insect fogger game for a very long time.
-When the 1443 bug zappers machine was released, they knew they have created a winner in its own right.
+When the Burgess 1443 was released, they knew they have created a winner in its own right.

 Yeah, I know that this may sound new to you.
 However, this gives any machine a running edge once it has been followed through by the manufacturing company.